Introduction

 SIRT1 and SIRT3 play crucial role in mediating metabolic switch in infected macrophages

 Macrophage polarization is not only governed by immunological changes but also contributed by metabolic reprogramming[47][24][48].
 Since previous data suggested progression of Salmonella infection with the shift in polarization state of the macrophage, we decided to investigate alteration of the metabolic state of the macrophages as macrophage polarization is governed by immune-metabolic shift.
 In pursuit of fulfilling such requirement, we performed gene expression studies of various metabolic genes through nanoString nCounter technology in S. Typhimurium infected RAW 264.7 macrophages.
-Analysis of the gene profile revealed upregulation of genes involved in fatty acid oxidization and tricarboxylic acid cycle and corresponding downregulation of genes involved in glycolysis (Fig.5, A).
+Analysis of the gene profile revealed upregulation of genes involved in fatty acid oxidization and tricarboxylic acid cycle and corresponding downregulation of genes involved in glycolysis (Fig. 5, A).
 To validate the findings, we carried out qRTPCR to quantitatively measure the expression of a fatty acid oxidation gene, PPARδ in infected RAW 264.7 macrophages.
-We found that mRNA level was elevated to 2-fold at 2hr and 6hr post infection.
-At late phase of infection, 16hr post infection around 6-fold upregulation in mRNA transcript was noted (Fig.5, B).
+We found that mRNA level was elevated to 2-fold at 2hr and 6hr post-infection.
+At the late phase of infection, 16hr post infection around 6-fold upregulation in mRNA transcript was noted (Fig. 5, B).
 Lactate estimation assay of S. Typhimurium infected RAW264.7 macrophages at the initial time point of 2hr and at the late time point of 16hr post infection revealed decline in lactate (glycolysis end product) production at 16hr in comparison to 2hr post-infection timepoint (Fig. 5C).
-Together, these results suggest the capability of the pathogen to drive a shift in metabolic status of the infected macrophages toward fatty acid oxidation.
+Together, these results suggest the capability of the pathogen to drive a shift in the metabolic status of the infected macrophages toward fatty acid oxidation.
 Next, we evaluated the function of SIRT1 and SIRT3 in influencing the metabolic switch in the infected macrophages through qRT PCR with several host fatty acid oxidizing genes (Acox, Hadha, Pdha, and AcadL) and glycolytic gene (PfkL) in SIRT1 and SIRT3 knockdown macrophages (Fig. S7, A) and via lactate production assay (Fig. 5, D-E).
-Lactate estimation assay in SIRT1 and SIRT3 knockdown condition revealed enhanced lactate production at 16hr post infection in comparison to the scrambled control which further authenticate the increased host glycolysis upon SIRT1 and SIRT3 knockdown scenario (Fig. 5, D-E).
+Lactate estimation assay in SIRT1 and SIRT3 knockdown condition revealed enhanced lactate production at 16hr post infection in comparison to the scrambled control which further authenticates the increased host glycolysis upon SIRT1 and SIRT3 knockdown scenario (Fig. 5, D-E).
 SIRT1 and SIRT3 knockdown RAW 264.7 infected macrophages showed decreased expression of fatty acid oxidizing genes and increased expression of glycolytic PfkL gene in comparison to the scrambled infected control (Fig. S7, A).
-Similar results were obtained in the infected peritoneal macrophages under the SIRT1 or SIRT3 catalytic inhibitor treatment (Fig. S7, B-D) Moreover, qRT PCR mediated metabolic gene profiling of liver and spleen isolated from wildtype S. Typhimurium infected macrophages revealed decreased transcript level expression of murine fatty acid oxidation genes upon treatment with SIRT1 (EX-527) or SIRT3 (3TYP) catalytic inhibitors which got reversed upon SIRT1 activator (SRT1720) treatment (Fig. S7, E-F).
-Moreover, SIRT1 and SIRT3 knockdown or catalytic inhibition in RAW264.7 macrophages resulted in increased protein expression of host glycolytic genes such as Phosphoglycerate kinase (Pgk), Phosphofructokinase (Pfk) with concomitant reduction in protein expression of TCA cycle gene like Pyruvate dehydrogenase (Pdha1) and fatty acid oxidation genes such as Hadha and Acox1 (Fig.5, F).
-Fatty acid oxidation assay in the RAW264.7 macrophages under SIRT1 or SIRT3 knockdown condition or inhibition treatment revealed significant decrease in fatty acid β oxidation activity of the infected macrophages in comparison to the scrambled or the untreated control (Fig.5, G).
+Similar results were obtained in the infected peritoneal macrophages under the SIRT1 or SIRT3 catalytic inhibitor treatment (Fig. S7, B-D).
+Moreover, qRT PCR-mediated metabolic gene profiling of liver and spleen isolated from wildtype S. Typhimurium infected macrophages revealed decreased transcript level expression of murine fatty acid oxidation genes upon treatment with SIRT1 (EX-527) or SIRT3 (3TYP) catalytic inhibitors which got reversed upon SIRT1 activator (SRT1720) treatment (Fig. S7, E-F).
+Moreover, SIRT1 and SIRT3 knockdown or catalytic inhibition in peritoneal macrophages resulted in increased protein expression of host glycolytic genes such as Phosphoglycerate kinase (Pgk), Phosphofructokinase (Pfk) with concomitant reduction in protein expression of TCA cycle gene like Pyruvate dehydrogenase (Pdha1) and fatty acid oxidation genes such as Hadha and Acox1 (Fig. 5, F, Fig. S7D).
+Fatty acid oxidation assay in the RAW264.7 macrophages under SIRT1 or SIRT3 knockdown condition or inhibition treatment revealed significant decrease in fatty acid β oxidation activity of the infected macrophages in comparison to the scrambled or the untreated control (Fig. 5, G).
 To investigate whether the host metabolic switch toward increased fatty acid oxidation is being driven by the pathogen, we performed fatty acid β oxidation activity assay under wildtype S. Typhimurium (STM WT), SPI-1 (ΔinvC) or SPI-2 (ΔssaV and ΔsteE) mutants of S. Typhimurium infection condition.
 We found that the wildtype bacteria with its intact SPI-2 effector secretion apparatus could promote increased host fatty acid β oxidation.
 In the contrary, the SPI-2 (ΔssaV and ΔsteE) mutants of S. Typhimurium failed to drive host metabolic shift towards increased fatty acid oxidation (Fig. 5, H).

 Salmonella Typhimurium drives the metabolism of the infected macrophage toward fatty acid oxidation